aws-amplify/amplify-swift/AmplifyPlugins/API/AWSAPICategoryPluginIntegrationTests/GraphQL/GraphQLWithUserPoolIntegrationTests/README.md

 Do you want to configure Lambda Triggers for Cognito?
     Yes
 Which triggers do you want to enable for Cognito
-    Custom Message
     Pre Sign-up
-    [Choose as many that you would like to manually verify later] What functionality do you want to use for Custom Message Create your own module
+    [Choose as many that you would like to manually verify later] What functionality do you want to use for Pre Sign-up Create your own module
-What functionality do you want to use for Pre Sign-up
-    Create your own module
 Succesfully added the Lambda function locally